jj-zhu/jj-zhu.github.io/index.md

 - KTH Master thesis: if you are a master's student already enrolled in KTH and interested in optimization for machine learning, deep generative models, optimal transport, applications of PDE/SDEs, please feel free to reach out.

 ### News and updates

+- July 20 - 31, 2026.
+I gave a lecture series on
+ "Computational Gradient Flows and Optimal Transport" at Peking University, at the School of Mathematical Sciences.
+The lecture series information is [in this link](https://www.math.pku.edu.cn/amel/sqxx/172097.htm).
+The lecture notes will be available soon.

 - New preprints:
   - A new version of the inclusive-KL gradient flows, that includes new results such as inclusive/forward KL-Gaussian gradient flows, local-estimator Wasserstein gradient flows, is updated here:  [Inclusive KL Gradient Flows: Otto-Wasserstein, Fisher-Rao-Gaussian, and Local-Estimator Dynamics.
 Jia-Jie Zhu](https://arxiv.org/pdf/2411.00214).